 - Write only the final, small output back to HBM.

 That’s it.
-The massive attention matrix never even materializes in slow memory.
-During backprop, it recomputes everything block-by-block entirely in SRAM.
-The extra math required to recompute is practically free compared to the massive cost of reading from HBM.
+The full attention matrix never materializes in HBM.
+During backprop, it recomputes everything block-by-block in SRAM.
+The extra math is cheap compared to the cost of reading from HBM.

 attn_output = F.scaled_dot_product_attention(q, k, v, attn_mask=None, dropout_p=0.0, is_causal=True)

 The Results.
-Just by adding these tricks, the exact same model running on the exact same 20M tokens on an A100 zoomed to an incredible 200,000 tokens/sec! 😅 The training time dropped from a slow 20 minutes down to just 2.66 minutes.
-The loss stayed completely stable at 7.03.
-Same hardware, same math, just a huge speedup.
+Just by adding these three things, the same model on the same 20M tokens on an A100 went from 16,700 tok/sec to 200,000 tokens/sec.
+Training time dropped from 20 minutes to 2.66 minutes.
+The loss stayed at 7.03.
+Same hardware, same math, just faster.
 Check the log

 Architectural Changes

-Kernel and compiler tricks broke the memory bottlenecks, but the math under the hood is still standard 2019-era GPT-2.
-We can swap out a few archaic components for modern, leaner alternatives that are faster and train better.
+The memory bottlenecks are gone, but the model itself is still standard 2019-era GPT-2.
+We can swap out a few components for newer alternatives that are faster and train better.

 Rotary Positional Embeddings